-For FORMALITY, and on the "good French" scale (Figure 16), the pattern appears once more similar to that observed in previous Experiments: fronting-with-inversion- sentences are rated higher than both other types overall.
-This time however, there is no evidence of an interaction TYPEFORMALITY, for both the fronting + ESK vs. fronting-with-inversion and the in-situ vs. fronting-with-inversion contrasts.
-An explanation could be that since fronting + ESK sentences are in an intermediate position between fronting-with-inversion and in-situ sentences, participants are less sensitive to the differences between contexts when they consider the overall "well-formedness" of the 3 variants, which differs from Experiment 2 where fronting and in-situ sentences were more or less alike in Experiment 2 for instance.
+For FORMALITY, and on the "good French" scale (Figure 16), the pattern appears once more similar to that observed in previous experiments: fronting-with-inversion- sentences are rated higher than both other types overall.
+However, this time there is no evidence of an interaction TYPEFORMALITY, for both the fronting + ESK vs. fronting-with-inversion and the in-situ vs. fronting-with-inversion contrasts.
+The reason may be that since fronting + ESK sentences are in an intermediate position between fronting-with-inversion and in-situ sentences, participants are less sensitive to the differences between contexts when they consider the overall "well-formedness" of the 3 variants, which differs from Experiment 2 where fronting and in-situ sentences were behaving in a similar way for example.